 Copywriting projects include articles, features, ad copy, newsletters, blogs, and marketing campaigns.
-I like working on projects and with people that bring about creativity and plenty of laughter along the way.
+I like working on projects and with people that bring about creativity and understanding, along with some humor and wit.

 When I’m not working on projects or reading excellent fiction, you can usually find me with my dog and cold seltzer, enjoying the outdoors.

 For Vice’s newsletter, This Is Fine, I got to talk about how much I love watching the ‘Real Housewives’ of anywhere, and how my divorce changed how I view these women after I identified with Bethenny Frankel.

 For Vice, I wrote about how to navigate Pride as a sober person, with tips for parties and parades and look at how substance-use issues can affect the LGBTQ community.

 For Autostraddle, I wrote about how the mountains and forests of Northwest Montana were where I felt the freest as a queer person, but I didn’t know that feeling had queer roots going back 100 years, to when my doppelgänger was wandering the same woods.

 I wrote and received a grant to pay for extensive reporting and a website dedicated to the epidemic of missing and murdered Indigenous women in the United States and Canada.
 Writing these pieces took research, tact, empathy, and teamwork.